radicle-dev/radicle-git/radicle-surf/docs/refactor-design.md

 We also found the `list_directory()` method duplicates with `iter()` method.
 Hence `list_directory()` is removed, together with `SystemType` type.

+## Remove `Vcs` trait

+The `Vcs` trait was introduced to support different version control backends, for example both Git and Pijul, and potentially others.
+However, since this port is part of `radicle-git` repo, we are only supporting Git going forward.
+We no longer need another layer of indirection defined by `Vcs` trait.

 ## The new API

 With the changes proposed in the previous section, we describe what the new API